revantk/eyeball-plus-plus/README.md

 Your task can be arbitrary, the framework only cares about initial inputs and final outputs.

-If you've been eyeballing how well your changes are working, this framework should fit right in and help you evaluate your task in a more methodical manner.
+If you've been eyeballing how well your changes are working, this framework should fit right in and help you evaluate your task in a more methodical manner WITHOUT you having to become methodical.

 # Installation
 eyeball_pp is a python library which can be installed via pip